RMF accessibility percolation on oriented graphs: Introduction

+We also modify the proof of Proposition~\ref{prop:hyc_Martinson} introduced in \cite{Martinsson2014}, obtaining another coupling and improving the (asymptotic) bound for the number of long paths.

-\begin{prop} Let $F$ be any distribution and let $X=X(n)$ the number of large accessible paths in $(\tnh{n}{h},\omega_{\eta,c})$, where $c$ is constant.
-Let $C=\maxC{F}{c}$. \begin{enumerate} \item If $\rt$ is labeled with $-\infty$ then \item If $F$ has p.d.f. with connected and bounded support and it is continuous on its support, then
+\begin{prop} Let $F$ be any distribution, let $\theta>0$ be constant, and let $X=X(n)$ be the number of long accessible paths in $(\hycn{n},\omega_{\eta,\theta})$.
+If $F$ has p.d.f. $f$ with connected and bounded support and $f$ is continuous on its support, then